ZhoujhZoe/ReasonTSC/README.md

 # ReasonTSC
 A novel framework designed to effectively leverage LLM reasoning for time series classification through both a multi-turn reasoning and a fused decision-making strategy tailored to TSC.

+The code for ReasonTSC is available at https://anonymous.4open.science/r/ReasonTSC-B737.

 ## Installation
 To set up the environment, run:
 ```bash